kkulykk/clon/README.md

 ### Built With

-The technical side of the project is built various languages and frameworks:
+The technical side of the project is built using `GoLang` only.

-* Node.js and Go (Gin) to develop server and bots
-* ReactJS and Typescript for making user interface
-* AWS (EC2) for server deployment

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- GETTING STARTED -->